-Now that you have mapped the step-by-step process for approving your implementation objective and your path of influence, it's important to critically examine your map for any alternate pathways so you can create a back-up plan.
+Now that you have mapped the step-by-step process for approving your policy objective and your path of influence, it's important to critically examine your map for any alternate pathways so you can create a backup plan.
 If the obvious path becomes stalled or blocked during your campaign, being able to deploy an alternate plan will be a major advantage.
-For example, consider that the key enforcement agency leader you were persuading to champion your implementation objective decides she can not act.
-Is there a member of government who can force action by the enforcement agency?
+For example, consider that the key minister you were persuading to champion your policy objective as a government bill decides not to act.
+Is there a member of parliament who can introduce the legislation as a private members' bill?
 Answering this question and others like it before it happens will allow you to act quickly if and when circumstances change.

-Use the template provided to map out alternative paths of influence throughout the implementation process.
-If you only see a single path for success at this point in time, consider whether another implementation process can be leveraged to make your desired change.
-For example, can a ministerial decree motivate an enforcement agency to begin enforcing a new policy?
-Can the budget process be used to move forward a public education campaign?
+Use the template provided to map out alternative paths of influence throughout the policy-making process.
+If you only see a single path for success at this point in time, consider whether another policy-making process can be leveraged to make your desired change.
+For example, can a ministerial decree take the place of legislation?
+Can the budget process be used to move forward a topic that would not be supported as stand-alone legislation?
 While there's no need to map these secondary processes in extensive detail, it's important to consider them now.